atomicsingh/git-playbook/04-branching/README.md

 ### Exercise 1: Basic Branching
 1. Create a new repository
-2. Create multiple feature branches from dev
+2. Create multiple feature branches
 3. Make commits on each branch
 4. Practice switching between branches
-5. Merge branches back to dev
+5. Merge branches back to main

 ### Exercise 2: Conflict Resolution
-1. Create two branches from dev
+1. Create two branches from main
 2. Modify the same lines in the same file on both branches
 3. Attempt to merge and resolve the conflict
 4. Try different conflict resolution strategies

 ### Exercise 3: Rebase Practice
-1. Create a feature branch from dev
+1. Create a feature branch
-2. Make commits on both dev and feature branch
+2. Make commits on both main and feature branch
-3. Rebase feature branch onto dev
+3. Rebase feature branch onto main
 4. Compare the result with merging

 ### Exercise 4: Team Workflow Simulation
 1. Simulate a team workflow with multiple developers
 2. Use feature branches for different features
-3. Practice pull requests and code review process (into dev)
+3. Practice pull requests and code review process
 4. Handle multiple concurrent features

 ## 🔧 Troubleshooting Branch Issues